 Research FieldsBehavioral Economics, Development Economics

-I am the Gary Loveman Career Development Associate Professor (without tenure) in the MIT Economics Department.
+I am an Associate Professor in the MIT Economics Department.
 I graduated from Harvard with a PhD in Economics in 2015.

 My research agenda explores the relationship between poverty and economic behavior by investigating factors associated with poverty, including mental distress, sleep deprivation, and substance abuse.
 In a second line of research, I study behavioral barriers to the diffusion of information in developing countries.
 My work advances a broader research agenda that seeks to integrate insights from psychology and related fields into development economics.